 Working in web development and digital marketing, you deal with a lot of acronyms; SEM, SMM, CTR, CRO, SERP.
 Not to mention all the jargon words that get tossed in the mix like crawling, indexing, user experience, rank, retargeting.
 Trying to follow a conversation made up of jargon terms is confusing.
-And, unfortunately, there are a lot of digital marketing companies banking on your confusion, especially when it comes to SEO—one of the most confusing and elusive acronyms of all.
+And, unfortunately, there are a lot of digital marketing companies banking on your confusion, especially when it comes to SEO, search engine optimization, one of the most confusing and elusive acronyms of all.

 Companies that perform SEO for other businesses fall into one of two camps.
 Some of these organizations follow best practices and bring tangible results, while others make empty promises and can actually make a website’s ranking on search engines even worse.
 Don’t worry, we’re here to help you tell the difference.

 In order to avoid what author Colleen Jones calls “SEO snake-oil,” and be able to identify scams, you first need to know what SEO is and how it works.

 SEO, or Search Engine Optimization, is the practice of improving a website’s rankings on popular search engine sites like Google and Bing.
 Unlike Search Engine Marketing (SEM), where you pay for an ad to be displayed at the top of search results, SEO causes your website to appear organically when someone searches for a keyword related to your business.